telerik/winforms-docs/controls/gridview/cells/merged-cells.md

 ## Known Limitations

-* Currently, merge cells functionality will ignore pinned columns and rows.
+* Currently, merge cells functionality ignores pinned columns and rows.

 * Selection is currently not supported for the merged cells.
 When selecting a row, all the cells except for the merged one will show as selected.